TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Image credit: @estevaothiesen via Instagram

 The gateway to Komodo National Park is Labuan Bajo, a quaint harbour town where tours depart from.
-Most visitors stay in Labuan Bajo town and make day trips to the other islands.
+As there are no accommodation options in the surrounding islands, most visitors stay in Labuan Bajo town.
+The other option is to stay on a liveaboard, which, as the name suggests, is a boat that you live aboard as it takes you around the various islands.

-From Singapore, you can fly via AirAsia or Batik Air to Komodo Airport, with a stop in Surabaya, Jakarta, or Bali.
-The whole trip should take less than 6 hours, and a round-trip flight typically costs around S$350-S$450
+There aren’t any direct flights to Komodo Airport from Singapore, but there are connecting flights via AirAsia or Batik Air that usually stop in Surabaya, Jakarta, or Bali.
+The whole trip should take less than 6 hours, and a round-trip flight typically costs around S$350-S$450.

 komodo island labuan bajo